Stefan Charles

-Stefan Charles (born June 9, 1988) is a professional Canadian football defensive tackle who is a free agent.
-He was most recently a member of the Edmonton Elks of the Canadian Football League (CFL).
-He played CIS football with the Regina Rams.
+Stefan Charles (born June 9, 1988) is a Canadian former professional football player who was a defensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
+He played CIS football for the Regina Rams.
+He was selected by the Edmonton Eskimos with the 10th overall draft pick of the 2013 CFL draft.

 University career

 Charles played three seasons of CIS football with the Regina Rams.
 In 22 career games at Regina, he posted 19.5 tackles for losses, 9.5 sacks and 50 tackles.
 An injury to his hand caused him to miss much of his 4th season with the Rams.
 Prior to joining the Regina Rams, he was a member of the Metro Toronto Wildcats of the OVFL.

 Professional career

-CFL Draft
+CFL draft

-Charles was ranked No. 1 overall in the Canadian Football League Scouting Bureau's September rankings heading into the 2013 CFL Draft.
+Charles was ranked No. 1 overall in the Canadian Football League Scouting Bureau's September rankings heading into the 2013 CFL draft.
 He fell to 4th place in the December rankings.
 Following the 2012 CIS season, Charles was invited to the 2013 CFL Evaluation Camp in late-March 2013.
 After a successful CFL Combine, Charles climbed to become the 2nd ranked Canadian football prospect heading into the 2013 Draft.
 Charles was drafted by the Edmonton Eskimos with the 10th overall pick in the 2013 CFL Draft.